 Second, consider the history of herbicide applications to the previous crop.
 Herbicide carryover is a significant cause of alfalfa stand failure.
 Many herbicides have longer residuals, for example an herbicide with 10 month no-plant window applied to wheat in the spring or an herbicide with 18 to 24 month no-plant window applied to a crop of corn or soybeans the preceding year will often have carryover.

 Third, consider the soil moisture of the field.
+With drought conditions persisting prominently across the country, it is critical to evaluate moisture availability prior to seeding.
 Seeding alfalfa into a dry soil is acceptable if irrigation is available or rain is expected.
 However, if lack of rain causes the soil to remain dry and delay alfalfa germination by several weeks, the seedlings may not establish in sufficient time to store energy reserves to survive the winter.

 We generally recommend that alfalfa be established about 6 weeks before a killing frost.
 Alfalfa is perennated and will survive the winter when a crown has formed.
 This can begin as early as 1 week after emergence but is more likely to take 15 to 16 weeks.
 The crown is formed when it contracts and pulls the lower buds below ground.
 One can feel the crown when there is a slight ridge between the top growth and the roots.